Why you’ll love this million dollar bacon

 Instructions

-- Preheat oven to 375˚F and line a baking sheet with parchment.
+- Prep.
+Preheat oven to 375˚F and line a baking sheet with parchment.

-- In a mixing bowl, stir the all ingredients except bacon together until well combined.
+- Mix the seasoning.
+In a mixing bowl, stir the all ingredients except bacon together until well combined.

-- Arrange bacon on prepared baking sheet and spread sugar mixture over bacon slices.
+- Season the bacon.
+Arrange the bacon on your prepared baking sheet lined with parchment and then spread the sugar mixture on top of the bacon.